zognin/tp/docs/UserGuide.md

 **:bookmark: Note:**<br>

 * Ingredients are considered duplicates or matches when they have the same name and unit.
-  The matching of name and unit is case-insensitive.
+  The matching of name and unit are case-insensitive.

 * You cannot have duplicate ingredients in the inventory.